Privacy Notice (Article 13 of the General Data Protection Regulation)

 We will not make your data available to recipients that are international organisations or are situated outside of the European Union.

 You’re neither legally nor contractually obligated to provide us with your data.
-Some of your data (such as your legal name and email address) will be a prerequisite for entering into a contractual relationship with us.
+Some of your data (such as your email address, legal name and postal address) will be a prerequisite for entering into a contractual relationship with us.

 We will not use your data to make automated decisions or to create profiles.